morea-framework/morea-framework.github.io/src/userguide.md

 A common desire for a course website is a navbar element containing a link to a page containing a calendar of events.
 There are at least three approaches:

-  1. Use just Google Calendar.
+  1. Use just [Google Calendar application](http://www.google.com/calendar).
 Google Calendar is free and highly functional.
 By defining a Google Calendar to hold your course events and schedule, students can easily import your calendar into their own Calendar app (Google's, Apple's, or a third party) and receive notifications when events occur.
 The downside with Google Calendar is that to display it in your course site, the only Google-supplied option is an embedded calendar, which doesn't look great.

   2. Use just a third-party Javascript Library such as [Full Calendar](http://fullcalendar.io/).
 These libraries produce nicely formatted calendars, but you have to manually add events using their local data structures.